Explainer

 A yellow light means the system is currently checking that particular hardware component.

-A red light appears if the device cannot be detected or if there seems to be an issue.
+A red light appears if the iOS device cannot be detected or if there seems to be an issue.

 What To Know

-What are System Logs
+What are System Logs?

 The System Logs include:

-• Hardware information
+- Hardware information

-• Activity in the Fiesta iOS App
+- Activity in the Fiesta Software (iOS)

 The System Logs do not include:

-• Guest email addresses or phone numbers
+- Guest email addresses or phone numbers

 How To